SparkleButt747/uom_fs_ai/README.md

 There are two main scripts that control everything...
 ### Controller Script Documentation
 #### Overview
-The `Controller` script is a core component of our project, aiming to create a realistic training environment for a racing agent using the dynamic bicycle model within the Unity MLAgents Toolkit.
+The `Controller` script is a core component of the project, aiming to create a realistic training environment for a racing agent using the dynamic bicycle model within the Unity MLAgents Toolkit.

 This script handles various aspects of the agent's control, physics simulation, collision detection, AI decision-making, and rewards calculation.
 By interfacing with the Unity MLAgents Toolkit, it orchestrates the training process of the racing agent, capturing essential interactions and behaviors.
 #### Key Components